 Registration Information

-- Driving directions, gear list, course forms, specific to your class are provided upon registration
+- Driving directions, gear list, start time, and forms specific to your class are provided upon registration

 - No smoking

-- No dogs or pets of any kind allowed on camp premises or in vehicles
+- No dogs or pets allowed on camp premises or in vehicles

 - Leave No Trace: pack it in and pack it out